-A long-term incentive plan (LTIP) is a term that is commonly used among listed companies to describe an executive share plan under which share based awards are made to senior employees with a vesting period of at least three years.
+A long-term incentive plan (LTIP) is a term that is commonly used among listed companies to describe an executive share plan under which share-based awards are made to senior employees with a vesting period of at least three years.
 In accordance with corporate governance guidelines, most LTIPs now require a total vesting and holding period of at least five years.
 For companies listed on the London Stock Exchange, there is also a specific definition of long-term incentive scheme in the Financial Conduct Authority (FCA) handbook.

-Various different types of awards can be made under an LTIP and it is common for an LTIP to be operated in conjunction with an employee benefit trust, which is used as a vehicle to deliver shares to employees when their awards vest.
+Different types of awards can be made under an LTIP and it is common for an LTIP to be operated in conjunction with an employee benefit trust, which is used as a vehicle to deliver shares to employees when their awards vest.

 conditional share awards (which are sometimes known as restricted stock units (RSUs))